SnowstormProductions/Chaotic_Silly_Projects/README.md

-uh
+uh.
-random projects
+random projects,
-that i come up with
+that i come up with,
-in my free time
+in my free time.
-i will put them here
+i will put them here,
-because why not
+because why not.
-uh
+uh.
-yeah
+yeah.
-thats it
+thats it,
-i guess
+i guess.